Convert Pascals to Pounds per Square Inch

 How do I convert Pascals to Pounds per Square Inch?

-The SI derived unit of pressure equal to one newton per square meter (N/m²).
+The SI derived unit of pressure (and stress), formally defined as one newton per square meter (N/m²) by ISO 80000-4.
 To convert Pascals to Pounds per Square Inch, multiply by 1.4504e-4.
 For example, 25 Pa equals 0.00362594 psi.

 How many Pounds per Square Inch are in 1 Pascal?